 Oppressed by Babylon

-Thus, the apocalyptic vision is both negative (denouncing Babylon) and positive (announcing Jerusalem).
+Thus, the apocalyptic vision may be seen as both negative (denouncing Babylon) and positive (announcing Jerusalem).
 But perhaps the most important thing about an apocalypse is that it should unsettle us: it should throw into doubt everything we have taken for granted.
 This is not a matter of specific symbols but of a general stance.

 A Beat apocalypse

 Allen Ginsberg first declaimed his long, visionary poem, ‘Howl’, in San Francisco in 1955, it was published in Howl and Other Poems the following year.
-At first, it seems to explore only the negative dimension :…. first, it seems to explore only the negative dimension of apocalypse, and that in its most extreme form: ‘I saw the best minds of my generation destroyed by madness, starving hysterical naked.’
+At first, it seems to explore only the negative dimension of apocalypse, and that in its most extreme form: ‘I saw the best minds of my generation destroyed by madness, starving hysterical naked.’
 But when we come to consider its overall structure, we see that there is a definite movement towards spiritual affirmation.
-We have not only the castigation of Babylon – here closely identified with the mate¬rialism of the United States of America – but also the proclamation of a spiri¬tual future.
+We have not only the castigation of Babylon — here closely identified with the materialism of the United States of America — but also the proclamation of a spiritual future.
 Ginsberg’s three-part poem ends with a ‘Footnote’ which proclaims: ‘Everything is holy! everybody’s holy! everywhere is holy! everyday is in eternity!
 Everyman’s an angel!’
 Significantly, this line is adapted from a work by the unorthodox Christian poet, William Blake (1757-1827), rather than from the Bible itself.
 Like other Beat writers, Ginsberg was drawn to Buddhism (though he did not commit himself to that practice until the early 1970s), and he wished to avoid being identified with any belief in the God of either the old or New Testament.

 Thus, when the ‘best minds’ are referred to, we are not to think of orthodox saints any more than conventional intellectuals.
 Rather, they are ‘angelheaded hipsters burning for the ancient heavenly connection to the starry dynamo in the machinery of night’.
 We may regard them as Beat in two senses (apart from the obvious allusion to the music played in bohemian jazz clubs in the late 1940s and early 1950s).
 On the one hand, they are ‘dead beat’ or ‘beaten down’, victims of the rule of Babylon.
 On the other hand, they are ‘beatific’, holding the key to an alternative spirituality beyond the constraints of ‘straight’ America.
 Both senses are implied in a line near the end of Part I: ‘the madman bum and angel beat in Time, unknown, yet putting down here what might be left to say in time come after death’.